2gur1kan/Kernel-system---Kartel/README.md

 The opening logo with a gun icon appears on the loader screen.

+# The commands included in the kernel are:

 help: prints the list of commands available in the kernel.

 cls: Clears text on the screen